Holly Carpenter

 Holly Carpenter (born 9 October 1991) is an Irish model and beauty pageant titleholder who was crowned Miss Ireland 2011 on 13 August 2011.
 She represented Ireland in the Miss World pageant held on 6 November 2011 in London, England.
-Since 2015 she has written a Friday column for the Herald newspaper on topical issues such as positive body image and dating.

 Media career

-Her modelling career began in 2011 when she was entered into the Miss Ireland national beauty pageant by a friend which she won but was subsequently unplaced in the Miss World 2011, despite being many bookmakers' favourite to finish within the top 5.
+Her modelling career began in 2011 when she was entered into the Miss Ireland national beauty pageant by a friend which she won but was subsequently unplaced in the Miss World 2011.

 She ranked only 42nd in the competition which she attributes to not having a polished promotional video.
-Having won Miss Ireland, her modelling career took off and she found work easily in Ireland and the UK.
+Having won Miss Ireland, her modelling career took off and she found work in Ireland and the UK.

 Britain and Ireland's Next Top Model

 In 2013, Carpenter was named among 28 semi-finalists for the 9th cycle of Britain & Ireland's Next Top Model.
 She was chosen as one of the 14 finalists competing for the title.
-After several appearances in the bottom three/four, she was eliminated in episode 9 and placed 7th.
+After several appearances in the bottom three/four, she was eliminated in episode 9 and became the 8th eliminated.